liamcurry/passport-steam/README.md

 #### Authenticate Requests

-Use `passport.authenticate()`, specifying the `'google'` strategy, to authenticate requests.
+Use `passport.authenticate()`, specifying the `'steam'` strategy, to authenticate requests.

 For example, as route middleware in an [Express](http://expressjs.com/)
 application:

-    app.get('/auth/google',
+    app.get('/auth/steam',
-      passport.authenticate('google'),
+      passport.authenticate('steam'),
       function(req, res){
-        // The request will be redirected to Google for authentication, so
+        // The request will be redirected to Steam for authentication, so
         // this function will not be called.
       });

-    app.get('/auth/google/callback',
+    app.get('/auth/steam/callback',
-      passport.authenticate('google', { failureRedirect: '/login' }),
+      passport.authenticate('steam', { failureRedirect: '/login' }),
       function(req, res) {
         // Successful authentication, redirect home.
         res.redirect('/');